DCC-EX/dcc-ex.github.io/docs/about/contributing/website/basic-rst.md

 :::

-Remember to perform a `about/contributing/website/getting-started:Local sphinx build`{.interpreted-text role="ref"} prior to submitting any pull requests.
+Remember to perform a `about/contributing/website/getting-started:Local sphinx build` prior to submitting any pull requests.
 ::::

 At this point, go to GitHub and issue a pull request for your branch to